ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2019-08-23-Classifying-Gender-From-A-Personality-Test.md

 However, if my problem is *too* non-linear, SVM would suffer, as it still needs some linear space to work in for most 'kernels' it runs - a kernel being essentially the type of shape it uses to draw between the genders, say a circle around the males.
 However, you can make it a bit more linear by adding dimensions for this shape to wrap around.

-To do this, I simply added columns for the relationship between every personality trait.
+To do this, I added columns for the relationship between every personality trait.
 First, this meant averaging out all the answers per trait, resulting in 16 columns.

 ![Averaged traits](../images/insights/gender_2019_08_23/averaged.png "Averaged traits")

-Secondly, I added a column for each relationship between two types.
-So 16 columns became many more.
+Secondly, I added a column for each relationship, such as the relationship between Sensitivity and Dominance.
+16 columns became many more.
 Finally, I put this through a grid search, to find optimal parameters for the SVM classifier, and again, a k-fold cross validation.

 **Result: 82%!**